tl;dr

 what is this?

-The wiki is helpful to look up CPU costs for various bits of code, but I often prefer to directly compare two larger snippets of code against each other. (plus, the wiki can get out of date sometimes)
+The wiki lists cycle costs for individual operations, but I often prefer to directly compare two larger snippets of code against each other, so I built this cycle-counting tool.
+Plus, the wiki can get out of date but this tool will always remain accurate, since it actively measures speed instead of looking it up.

 how do I use it?